bec-archer/SR80-Manuals/user-manual.md

 #### Warranty Check-In

-If a customer comes back in because something failed that you repaired before, you can check it in as a **warranty job** directly from the Job Board — no need to create a brand new work order from scratch.
+If a customer comes back in because something failed that you repaired before, you can check it in as a **warranty job** without creating a brand new work order from scratch.
+Warranty is always handled at the **item** level — even if the original job had three cylinders, only the one that came back in gets flagged for warranty work.

 **How to start a warranty check-in:**

-You have two ways to kick one off — use whichever is faster:

-**Option 1 — from the job card (fastest):**
-1. Find the original job in the Closed section at the bottom of the Job Board (tap the header to expand it)
+1. Find the original job in the **Closed section** at the bottom of the Job Board (tap the header to expand it).
-2. **Long-press the job card** — hold for about a second
-3. A confirmation sheet appears: "Check in for warranty work?"
-4. Tap **Check In for Warranty**

-**Option 2 — from inside the job detail:**
-1. Open the original closed job by tapping its card
+2. Tap the job card to open the job detail view.
-2. Scroll to the item that came back in — you'll see a red **"Check In for Warranty"** button below that item's card
+3. Scroll to the specific item that came back in.
+Below that item's card, you'll see a red **"Check In for Warranty"** button.
-3. Tap it, confirm in the sheet that appears
+4. Tap it and confirm in the sheet that appears.

-Both options do the same thing: ShopTracker creates a new work order for this customer, linked to the original job, with the cost locked at $0.
-It opens just like a normal job — you can see it on the board, and it'll go through the full repair flow (Checked In → In Progress → Tested → Complete → Close).
+ShopTracker then creates a new work order for this customer, linked to the original job and pre-filled with the failed item, with the cost locked at $0.
+The new job opens just like a normal job — you can see it on the board, and it'll go through the full repair flow (Checked In → In Progress → Tested → Complete → Close).

+**Why item-level only?** Warranty is per-item by design.
+A multi-item job where only one cylinder came back in shouldn't drag the other (perfectly fine) items into a warranty flow.
+Pick the specific item that failed and start there.

 **What a warranty job looks like:**